Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-On the other side, the behavior of the hourly profit increments is similar in the case of a risk-averse GENCO.
-However, more hours where the profit does not increase appear.
-In the case where the profit suffers an increment, it does it in a similar way for different levels of price flexibility.
-Nevertheless, the case of a 5\% price flexibility allows the risk-averse GENCO to soften the profit decrease.
+On the other hand, the behavior of the hourly profit increments is similar in the case of a risk-averse GENCO.
+However, there are more hours when the mean profit does not increase, such as 20:00.
+In the case where the profit suffers an increment, it does it proportionally to the different levels of price flexibility.
+Nevertheless, the case of a 5\% price flexibility allows the risk-averse GENCO to soften the decrease in profit.

-These results show how the stochastic optimization model is optimistic regarding the profit increment.
-Nevertheless, the profit increments do occur, but at a lower scale than the stochastic model reported.
-This might be due to the local limitations of a linear predictive model, as large variations in the competitor block offers, that could change the market outcomes, cannot be taken into account.
+These results show how the stochastic optimization model is optimistic about the profit increment.
+Nevertheless, the profit increments do occur, but at a lower scale than the reported stochastic model.
+This could be due to local limitations of the predictive model, as large variations in competitor block offers, which could change market outcomes, cannot be taken into account.
 However, the hourly behavior of the profit increment provides valuable insights and suggests that an hourly price flexibility strategy could be taken into account to further increase GENCO's profits.

 To sum up, this out-of-sample validation approach has allowed us to confirm in a real-life context how allowing a GENCO to deviate from its true generating costs makes her expected profits increase.
-Nevertheless, we have seen how an excessive value of the price flexibility may diminish this effect.
-Finally, we have learned that the highest increment in the profit can be achieved in some specific hours of the day.
+Nevertheless, we have seen how an excessive value of the price flexibility may create too much volatility in the results, in particular, in the risk-averse GENCO.
+Finally, we have learned that the highest increase in profit can be achieved at some specific hours of the day.